Akbank launches autumn syndicated loan renewals season for Turkish banks at better costs

 The renewal rate jumped to 146%, while spreads fell sharply by 75bp.
 This could be seen as the first clear sign of the benefits of Turkey’s so-called economic normalisation policy applied since June.

-The cost of the USD-tranche stood at the guaranteed overnight financing rate (SOFR) plus 425bp while the cost of the EUR-tranche was the euro interbank offered rate (Euribor) plus 400bp.
+The cost of the USD-tranche stood at the guaranteed overnight financing rate (SOFR) plus 350bp while the cost of the EUR-tranche was the euro interbank offered rate (Euribor) plus 325bp.

 In October 2022, Akbank launched the autumn syndicated loan renewals season for local peers at a rollover rate of 60% and at record high spreads of SOFR+4.25% and Euribor+4.00%.